-One of Morris’ most successful campaigns came in 2002, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
+One of Morris’ most successful campaigns came in 2001-02, when the Bulldogs finished third in the conference (9-5) with a 17-10 overall record.
 In the 2002 MIAA Tournament, Adrian defeated Saint Mary’s in the opening round before falling to Kalamazoo in the semifinals.
-Morris coached a First-Team All MIAA player (RaSheida Edwards), a Second-Team MIAA player (Sarah Vincke) and two honorable mention players (Lisa Butts, Annie Morton).
+Morris coached a first-team All MIAA pick (RaSheida Edwards), a second-team MIAA player (Sarah Vincke) and two honorable mentions (Lisa Butts, Annie Morton).

-In all, Morris has coached 11 First-Team All-MIAA players in her tenure, including two MIAA scoring champions in Tricia Clark (1997) and Ann Terpstra (1998).
+In all, Morris has coached 12 All-MIAA First Team standouts in her tenure, including two MIAA scoring champions in Tricia Clark (1997) and Ann Terpstra (1998).
 She has also coached four 1,000-point scorers (Vincke, Terpstra, Renae Huyck, Anita Stamps).
 Vincke is second on Adrian’s career points list with 1,486.
 During the 2015-16 campaign, guard Antoinea McElroy joined that all-conference list as a senior, becoming the first Bulldog ever to be selected for the D3hoops.com/Scoutware Team of the Week.

 Morris is a member of the Women’s Basketball Coaches Association (WBCA) and the Basketball Coaches Association of Michigan (BCAM).
 She was a regional NCAA committee member from 2000-03.

-Before coming to Adrian, Morris served as an assistant basketball coach and head soccer coach at her alma mater, Muskingum College from 1989-92.
-In 1991, Muskingum’s basketball team advanced to the NCAA Division III championship game before falling to St. Thomas (Minn.).
+Before coming to Adrian, Morris served as an assistant basketball coach and head soccer coach at her alma mater, Muskingum College, from 1989-92.
+In 1991, Muskingum advanced to the NCAA Division III Women's Basketball Championship title game before falling to St. Thomas (Minn.).
 The following season, the Muskies advanced to the NCAA Sweet 16.

-A 1989 graduate of Muskingum College, Morris played four seasons on the women’s basketball team, serving as a captain during her junior and senior years.
+A 1989 graduate of Muskingum, Morris played four seasons on the women’s basketball team, serving as a captain during her junior and senior years.
 During her senior season, the Muskies finished 29-2 and were the first team in Ohio Athletic Conference history to go through the regular season and conference tournament undefeated.

-Morris earned a Bachelor of Arts degree in history, physical education and secondary education from Muskingum College.
+Morris earned a Bachelor of Arts degree in history, physical education and secondary education.
 She also received a Master of Science degree in physical education, health and sports science at Ohio University in 1992.